The Luton Lea Catchment Partnership is made up of representatives from:

 Find out more about environmental management at London Luton Airport.

 Luton Friends of the Earth have campaigned to improve the water quality and environment of the River Lea for over two decades, and have planted more than 100 trees along its banks.
 They have attended many meetings about the river, and contributed numerous ideas.
 The group is keen to see improvements in wildlife habitat along the river, and has been locally promoting the national Bee Cause campaign, liaising with local beekeepers.

 The Friends are a like-minded group of people who initially became friends of their local parks or green spaces and were later invited and encouraged by the Council to form a wider “umbrella” group covering the whole of Luton.They work in partnership with the Council and other appropriate agencies to maintain and continually improve Luton’s parks and green spaces for the benefit of people and wildlife.

-The Source of the River Lea and the stretch from source to Luton Hoo Lakes fall within the area administered by Luton Borough Council (LBC).
-LBC are the Local Planning Authority passing development plans that may affect the river and Local Lead Flood Authority responsible for strategic overview and management of local flood risk.
-The Council’s park’s department look after the river banks in public open spaces.
+The source of the River Lea and the stretch from source to Luton Hoo Lakes fall within the area administered by Luton Borough Council (LBC).
+LBC is the Local Planning Authority passing development plans that may affect the river and Local Lead Flood Authority responsible for strategic overview and management of local flood risk.
+The Council's parks departmenr look after the river banks in public open spaces.

 As a local authority we have a key role in reducing the greenhouse gas emissions that are causing climate change - both as community leaders and through the services we provide.
 We are acting to reduce the risks posed by climate change to service delivery, the public, local communities, local infrastructure, businesses and the natural environment.